lithnet/access-manager-docs/installation/installing-the-access-manager-agent/choosing-between-the-microsoft-and-lithnet-laps-agents.md

 - You need to support legacy Windows operating system versions

 ## Option 3: Windows LAPS client
 In April 2023, Microsoft released LAPS as a built-in Windows feature.
-This also brought a range of new support for things like password history, encryption, and support for Azure AD joined devices.
+This also brought a range of new support for things like password history, encryption, and support for Microsoft Entra joined devices.

 Pros
-- Support for both AD and Azure AD joined devices
+- Support for both AD and Microsoft Entra joined devices
 - Has password history support
 - Optionally encrypts passwords stored in Active Directory
 - Built into Windows